agile-learning-institute/mentorHub-person-api/README.md

 ```

 ## Building and Testing the container locally

-## Run the Database and API Containers locally for UI Development

 You should build the container and test changes locally before making a pull request.
 You can use the build script below, and then [start the API and Database containers](https://github.com/agile-learning-institute/institute/blob/main/docker-compose/README.md#run-the-person-api-and-backing-database).